Understanding SCCM Incremental Collection , Evaluation and monitoring

 How to Enable or Disable Incremental Updates for a Collection

-• Go to Membership Rules tab
+3. Go to the Membership Rules tab.

 How to Disable Incremental Update for a Collection via PowerShell